The computational inevitability of life: self-replication under resource-bounded nested algorithmic probability

-At this stage, each string has a one-to-one mapping.
-The algorithmic probability for these constructor strings depends on the number of paths leading to these attractor basis over these cycles. $M$ is dependent on the number of considered state and symbols, the specification of the Turing machine, the length of the programs and the time approximation for estimating the algorithmic probability at each level.

-$M$ being at least as (semi-)uncomputable as $\xi$, we can only hope to study these fundamental metrics under reasonable approximations via Experimental Algorithmic Information Theory (EAIT)~\cite{Delahaye2007OnTK,zenil_2020}.
+The algorithmic probability for these constructor strings depends on the number of paths leading to these attractor basins over these cycles. $w_t$ is dependent on the number of considered states and symbols, the specification of the automata, the length of the programs, and the time approximation for estimating the algorithmic probability at each level.
+Being at least as (semi-) uncomputable as $\xi$, we can only study it under reasonable approximations of experimental algorithmic information theory (EAIT)~\cite{Delahaye2007OnTK,zenil_2020}.